 5. Take the night ferry from Piraeus to the islands

 Get a comfortable seat, and you should be able to get a few hours of sleep, arriving at your destination in the early morning, ready to kickstart your holiday.

-Even if you decide to go for a cabin, the cost will still be lower than what you would pay for a daytime ferry plus a night’s accommodation in Crete.
+Even if you go for a cabin, the cost will still be lower than what you would pay for a daytime ferry plus a night’s accommodation in Crete.

-7. Take advantage of ISIC cards and other special discounts on the ferries
+6. Take advantage of ISIC cards and other special discounts on the ferries

 If you have children travelling with you, make sure that you read each company’s policy before you decide who to travel with.
 In general, children either get a discount or travel for free, depending on their age.

-8. Check for flights instead of ferries to the Greek islands
+7. Check for flights instead of ferries to the Greek islands

 When booking flights from Athens to the Greek islands, make sure you understand the fare rules.
-For most airlines, basic fares only include hand luggage, while Ryanair charges an extra fee even for that.
+For most airlines, basic fares only include hand luggage, and Ryanair charges an extra fee even for that.

 Public transportation on the islands is cheap, and a great way to meet other people.
-Buses won’t take you everywhere, but they serve the most popular places and you will be able to see the highlights of the island.
+Buses won’t take you everywhere, but they serve the most popular places and you will be able to see the highlights of each island.

-10. Bring your tent and camping equipment
+9. Bring your tent and camping equipment

 If you are island hopping on a budget in Greece, this is a no-brainer.
 Campsites are a lot cheaper than rooms or hotels, and they are also a great way to meet people.